If you’d like to know how to easily memorize the spelling of words, there’s a particular memorization strategy you can quickly learn.

 * 2 with a swan

 If you wanted to remember the number 42, you would then see something zany like a sailboat chasing a swan.

-And I was thinking about it yesterday while working on a new concept that I think is going to really rock your swan-chasing sailboat when I finally release it.
+And I was thinking about it yesterday while working on a new concept that I think is going to really rock your swan-chasing sailboat.

 Part of this new concept involves the memorization of spelling in foreign words and complicated terminology.

 All I’m going to say for now is that if you can associate 2 with a swan and then line it up with other number-images in order to recall large digits, then you definitely associate letters with images in order to remember the order in which they should fall in order to correctly produce words.

 A = apple